 The Relationship Between Sex and Sleep

 Sex and sexuality are important components of health in adults.
-Sexual health is not only physical but also involves emotions, relationships, and broader quality of life .
+Sexual health is not only physical but also involves emotions, relationships, and broader quality of life.

 Despite the major role that both sleep and sex have in overall wellness, the relationship between them has often been overlooked.
 Fortunately, though, expanding knowledge in health sciences has started to reveal an important, bidirectional link between sex and sleep.

-Recognizing the connections between sleep and sex can create opportunities for enhancing each of these significant contributors to adult health.
+While there is more research to be done, recognizing the connections between sleep and sex can create opportunities for enhancing each of these significant contributors to adult health.

 Elements of Healthy Sleep and Sex